 The SkyHawks and Lightning split their previous two meetings, each team denying the home team a win.
 The fans that braved the icy roads to attend today’s matinee were hoping the SkyHawks would break that trend and give their fans a pre-Christmas win to end their two-game losing streak.

-For the second straight meeting, the Lightning held Ryan Anderson, The SkyHawks leading scorer, averaging 19.8 points per game, to 8 points.
-Anderson struggled against the London defence, managing only 3 of 15 field goal attempts and keeping Ryan off the free throw line the entire game.
-The whole team struggled with shooting, with a .311 FG percentage in the first half, and .330 in the game.
+For the second straight meeting, the Lightning held Ryan Anderson, the SkyHawks leading scorer, averaging 19.8 points per game, to 8 points.
+Anderson struggled against the London defense, managing only 3 of 15 field goal attempts and keeping Ryan off the free throw line the entire game.
+The whole team struggled with shooting, with a .311 field-goal percentage in the first half, and .330 for the game.

 While he only managed 4 of 19 shooting in the game Jerice Crouch lead the team with 17 points, making 8 of 9 free throws with 14 points in the second half.
 Tirrell Baines added 15 points and 10 rebounds, scoring 9 of his points in the first half.

 Despite playing limited minutes in most games this season, Ottawa native Eric Kibi had his best game of the season contributing 15 points shooting 6 of 13, adding 6 offensive rebounds and 4 assists in almost 25 minutes of play.

 With their third consecutive loss, the SkyHawks are in their longest losing streak of their young franchise’s history.
 Ottawa will look to end that streak when they visit the Windsor Express on December 27th, a team they have yet to solve this season.